The most important things at a glance:

 Who thinks about barbecuing in January?

-Store coal dry
+Store coal in a dry place

-If you do not want to use gas grills, typical smoky taste of burnt charcoal, then we recommend you to use the Liquid Smoke by Rufus Teague with the delicious blend of Hickory flavor , molasses, brown sugar and soy sauce.
+If you do not want to use the gas grill typical smoky taste If you want to avoid burning charcoal, we recommend that you use the Liquid Smoke by Rufus Teague with the delicious blend of Hickory flavor , molasses, brown sugar and soy sauce.

 Warm and fireproof clothing

-Of course, the right clothing is absolutely essential for winter grilling, after all, not only the meat stay comfortably warm .
-It is important to keep in mind that with open fire work and in winter it is often a stiffer breeze Clothes that tend to blow strongly in the wind, such as scarves or ponchos, should therefore not be your first choice.
+Of course, the right clothing is absolutely essential for winter barbecues, after all, not only the meat stay comfortably warm .
+However, it is important to keep in mind that with open fire work and in winter it is often a stiffer breeze Clothes that tend to blow strongly in the wind, such as scarves or ponchos, should therefore not be your first choice.
 Pompoms and cords , no matter how stylish they may be in winter, are best kept away from the grill.

-And even if wool and felt naturally keep you cozy and warm, so they are also very highly flammable and a few sparks could literally burn a hole in more than just your barbecue mood.
+And even if Wool and felt naturally keep you cozy and warm, so they are also very highly flammable and a few sparks could literally burn a hole in more than just your barbecue mood.

 Pay attention to the wind